Research ReportPublished February 2026Updated June 26, 2026v1.5

-GenAI Adoption Index – Sweden 2026
+GenAI Adoption Index Sweden 2026: Enterprise Statistics & Trends

-A comprehensive national index on generative AI adoption across enterprises, public sector, and population
+A comprehensive national index on generative AI adoption across enterprises, public sector, and population — for boards, policy-makers, and HR leaders

 Authors: